What is Proxy access?

 How does my student set up parent proxy access?

 Your student has the ability to set up proxy access by logging into their UP Self Serve account.
 The student who grants proxy access has complete control over the access of their account, including who is granted proxy access, the start and stop dates of each proxy account, and permission levels.
 Instructions for students are available online and additional FAQs for students are available below.
-Once the necessary steps are completed by the student, the designated proxy will receive an email indicating the account has been created and providing a temporary link and action password (such as a temporary PIN) to complete the authentication process.
-View further instructions for parents or designated proxies.
+Once the necessary steps are completed by the student, the designated proxy will receive three emails: one confirming the account has been created and providing a temporary link, one providing an initial password, and one summarizing the process.
+You can view the instructions for parents page for detailed instructions.

 Can a proxy account (email address) be assigned for multiple students?